-Hydraulic hose failure is a serious matter, no matter what industry or type of equipment is involved.
+Hydraulic hose failure is most commonly caused by abrasion, poor routing, high temperatures, tube erosion, bent hoses near fittings, fluid incompatibility, and improper assembly.
+These failures are serious matters, no matter what industry or type of equipment is involved.
 Hose failure causes the shutdown of machines and entire systems, resulting in downtime, expensive repairs, and other financial losses.
-If high pressures are involved, there is a potential physical danger to employees when hoses fail.
-This article discusses the seven most common causes of hydraulic hose failure and how to prevent them.
+If high pressures are involved, there is also a potential risk of physical injury to employees when hoses burst.
+In this article, we will discuss the seven most common causes of hydraulic hose failure and how to prevent them.

 Hoses are not stationary – they will contract or stretch as the pressure within them changes.
 When hoses rub against objects, including other hoses but especially metal edges, this can result in abrasion.
 Abrasion is a very common cause of hydraulic hose failure and occurs when the outer cover of a hose is worn away to the point of exposing the reinforcing steel wires.
 This can eventually result in leaks.